Zetier/lariat/README.md

 ## Notes

-- Farmhand will lock devices before performing any operations to ensure exclusive access.
+- Lariat will lock devices before performing any operations to ensure exclusive access.
 After the operations have been completed, the devices will be unlocked.

-- Make sure to provide the correct path to the ADB private key file via `farmhand_config.json` if it is different from the default location (`~/.android/adbkey`)
+- Make sure to provide the correct path to the ADB private key file via `lariat_config.json` if it is different from the default location (`~/.android/adbkey`)

-- By default, Farmhand will enumerate ~every~ device on the DeviceFarmer range, including ones not `present` or `ready`.
+- By default, Lariat will enumerate ~every~ device on the DeviceFarmer range, including ones not `present` or `ready`.
 You can modify this as needed by specifying `--filter ready=true present=true` if needed.

 ## Development Install

-NOTE: Farmhand is developed on and regularly tested with Ubuntu 18.04 with Python 3.8.
+NOTE: Lariat is developed on and regularly tested with Ubuntu 18.04 with Python 3.8.
 Other distributions and versions may work, but are currently untested.

 1. Clone the repository

-2. Install dependencies along with the Farmhand python package
+2. Install dependencies along with the Lariat python package

     ```sh
     sudo apt-get update